abertics/ndws/README.md

 Based on the dataset of Huot et al; [GitHub repo here](https://github.com/google-research/google-research/tree/master/simulation_research/next_day_wildfire_spread).
 This modified dataset is at higher spatial resolution and integrates more features, including fuel, than the original release of Huot et al.

 For more information on the dataset, see the presentation `slides/ndws_overview.pdf`.
+The dataset is available on Kaggle: [https://www.kaggle.com/datasets/georgehulsey/modified-next-day-wildfire-spread](https://www.kaggle.com/datasets/georgehulsey/modified-next-day-wildfire-spread).

 ## Getting started (training models)
 To start training models on the currently exported version of the dataset, first create a virtual environment using the included environment.yml file.
 Next, navigate to the public Google Cloud bucket associated with the project: [modified_ndws](https://console.cloud.google.com/storage/browser/modified_ndws).
 The dataset is in the folder `ndws_west_conus_dataset` and is composed of TfRecord and TfIndex files.
-Download the dataset to a local folder.
+Download the dataset to a local folder. **The dataset can also be accessed via Kaggle, linked just above.**

 Datasets and models are loaded using a loading utility function for ease of experimentation.
 The file `ndws_data_config.py` loads the TfRecord dataset into torch tensors that are training-ready.
 It offers many options for data augmentation, rescaling, and other operations on the raw data.